-Assistance may not be used for the purchase or repairs of appliances or renovations not necessary to bring the home up to local code or property standards.
-Ineligible repairs include but are not limited to luxury and recreational items (swimming pools, spas, high end fixtures).
-Tree trimming will be in conjunction with repair and only if considered necessary and if allowable under the CDBG regulations.
-Any other ineligible activity may be considered if deemed necessary by the City to undertake an eligible activity, if allowable under the CDBG regulations, as applicable.
+Assistance may not be used for the purchase or repair of opliantes or renovations not necessary to bring the home up to local code or property standards.
+The ligible repairs include but are not limited to luxury and recreational items (swimming sols, spas, high end fixtures).
+Tree trimming will be in conjunction with repair and only it considered recessary and if allowable under the CDBG regulations.
+Any other ineligible activity hav be considered if deemed necessary by the City to undertake an eligible activity, if allowable under the CDBG regulations, as applicable.

-Eligible improvements under the Rehabilitation Program include the following:
+Eligible improvements under the Major Hone Penabilitation Program include the following:

-- Cost effective energy conservation measures, including solar heating, cooling, & water systems permanently affixed to dwelling
+- Cost effective energy conservation in asures, including solar heating, cooling, & water systems permanently affixed to dwelling

-- Testing & treatment/removal of lead-based paint/asbestos hazards
+- Testing & treatment/remodal of had-based paint/asbestos hazards

-- Handicapped improvements & removal of barriers to the handicapped
+- Handicapped improvements & remarkal of barriers to the handicapped

-- Removal of termites; removal of rodents and roaches (pest control), but may not be a stand-alone cost
+Removal of termites; in val of rodents and roaches (pest control), but may not be a stand-alone cost

-- Replace/repair roofing
+- Replace/repair oofing

-- Replace/repair HVAC systems
+- Replace/repair NAC systems

-- Replace/repair plumbing, water and sewer pipes, kitchen and bath fixtures
+- Replace/repair plubing, water and sewer pipes, kitchen and bath fixtures

 - Replace/repair gas pipes/gas test

 - Install new smoke, fire, and CO2 alarms

 - Install new insulation

 - Replace/repair flooring and carpeting

 - Replace/repair water heaters

 - Replace/repair electrical system and installation of ground fault circuit interrupters

 - Replace/repair windows

 - Replace/repair window and/or door screens

 - Replace/repair plaster, siding and stucco

 - Painting (inside and outside)

 - Install new deadbolt locks

 - Replace/repair kitchen or bath cabinets and countertops

 - Replace/repair garage doors

-- Structural repairs/modifications (only to correct existing structural code deficiencies or to provide accessibility to disabled persons)

-- Foundation repairs

-- · Any items determined eligible by the Director
+- Structural repairs/modifications (only to correct existing structural code deficiencies or to provide accessibility to disabled persons) - Foundation repairs - · Any items determined eligible by the Director

-Major Rehab assistance is an interest-free, forgivable, self-amortizing loan in an amount subject to the City's assessment of needs, not to exceed \$50,000.
+Major Home Rehabilitation Program assistance is an interest-free, forgivable, self-amortizing loan in an amount subject to the City's assessment of needs, not to exceed 27% of HOME Homeownership Value Limits, as established by HUD.
 The City loan shall be secured by a first or second lien on the property, signed by Applicant as the owner of the property.

 Loan payments are self-amortized over the ten-year loan term and forgiven annually at the rate of one-tenth of the loan amount for every year the borrower occupies the property continuously as his/her primary residence and complies with the terms and conditions of the contract.
 The deed restrictions and the deed of trust shall be released on the tenth anniversary of the making of the loan so long as the borrower has met the conditions of the loan, as described under these program requirements, for the entire term.
-Failure of borrower to occupy the property continuously as his/her primary residence or comply with the terms and conditions of the contract for the entire term shall result in repayment of the unamortized balance of the loan.
+Failure of borrower to occur y the property continuously as his/her primary residence or comply with the terms and conditions of the contract for the entire term shall result in repayment of the unamortized balance.